 Secondly, they may have witnessed another person being bitten, chased, or otherwise threatened by a dog.
 When this person is a relative or a close friend, and if the person is physically harmed, the experience is particularly likely to cause a phobic attitude towards dogs in the future.

 Thirdly, they may have learned their behavior indirectly—from a cynophobic parent, or from the media.

 These causes assume that the person did not spend a large amount of time around dogs growing up and avoided dogs in general after the incident.
-People who do spend time around dogs and do not (or cannot) avoid them are less likely to develop a phobia.
+People who do spend time with dogs and do not (or cannot) avoid them are less likely to develop a phobia.

 However, it should be noted that some people fear canines without having had any of the above experiences.
-To explain these people, and to suggest a deeper underlying cause of cynophobia, evolutionary psychologists have come up with their own theory.
+To explain these people, and to suggest a broader underlying cause of cynophobia, evolutionary psychologists have come up with their own theory.

 Evolutionary psychology holds that a fear of dogs evolved in humans as a survival mechanism.
 Learning to fear and to avoid large predators would have been of use to humans in the days when wild, dangerous and hungry animals were commonplace.
 This branch of psychology suggests that cynophobia is a combination of genetic and experiential factors.

 How to Cure Cynophobia

 Learning that most dogs are all bark and no bite can be a hard lesson for a cynophobe to learn.
 However, there are techniques for overcoming the fear of man’s best, though sometimes worst-trained, friend.

 CBT, or cognitive behavioral therapy, is the type of therapy most often used in treating cynophobia.
 CBT involves several treatment methods that you can recreate for yourself even outside a therapeutic setting.
 These methods include: